gduverger/multifamily-pro-forma-guide/part4-adjacent.md

 ---

 ### 7) Taxes & Depreciation (Context Only)
-Simple: This guide stops at property cash flow before taxes.
+Another way to say it is, This guide stops at property cash flow before taxes.
 Personal taxes depend on each investor, like how different workers face different tax brackets.
 Pro formas in this guide are **pre‑tax** at the property level.
 Investor‑level tax modeling (e.g., MACRS depreciation, passive loss limits) is complex and outside scope.
 Coordinate with a CPA.

 **Formula / Excel (applicability)**